GLOBAL MARKETS-Global shares muted as investors fret over China reopening

-SINGAPORE, LONDON, Dec 28 (Reuters) - Global equities traded sideways on Wednesday after China took further steps towards reopening its COVID-battered economy, with hopes for an economic rebound tempered by near-term worries over rising cases.
+SINGAPORE, LONDON, Dec 28 (Reuters) - Global equities traded sideways on Wednesday after enthusiasm about China lifting COVID restrictions was tempered by rising infections and investors' gloomy outlook for Western economies.

+Futures ESc1 tracking Wall Street's S&P 500 share index and contracts NQcv1 on the tech-heavy Nasdaq 100 both added 0.3%.

-European stocks, which are strongly influenced by developments in China, were steady, with the broad STOXX 600 .STOXX now on course for its worst year since 2018.
+Europe's broad STOXX 600 .STOXX also ticked 0.3% higher, but was still on course for its worst year since 2018.

-A faster-than-anticipated peak of infections in mainland China has stoked expectations that a quick economic recovery is on the cards.
-But a surge in cases that is straining resources and putting hospitals under pressure has curbed investor enthusiasm.

-Iris Pang, ING's chief economist for Greater China, said the relaxation of travel rules could "reduce the level of worries [about] Covid among the general public," in turn increasing "mobility within the country" and consumer spending.

-Strategists at JP Morgan warned, in a research note, of a "likely infection peak" during China's Lunar New Year holiday in January, meaning "limited holiday consumption upside."
-But this, they argued, could be followed by a "cyclical upturn after nearly three years of on and off restrictions."
+While China's health system has come under heavy stress from the lifting of restrictions so far, strategists at JP Morgan forecast a "likely infection peak" during the Lunar New Year holiday next month, followed by a "cyclical upturn after nearly three years of on and off restrictions."

+While a rebound in China may help the world economy avoid a hard landing, investors are not sure it will be enough to offset the impact of the U.S. Federal Reserve and the European Central Bank continuing to raise borrowing costs.

+“It's probable the recession itself will be shallow but the key word is stagnation, so it's hard to see a high level of growth in the next couple of years," said Francesco Sandrini, head of multi-asset strategies at European fund manager Amundi.

-In fixed income, euro zone debt markets remained under pressure following hawkish rhetoric from the European Central Bank at its December monetary policy meeting.
+In fixed income, euro zone debt struggled to recover significantly from a selloff triggered by hawkish rhetoric from the European Central Bank at its December monetary policy meeting.

-The two-year German government bond yield DE2YT=RR, which tracks interest rate expectations, hovered just below a 14 year high reached in the previous session, at 2.66%.
+The two-year German government bond yield DE2YT=RR, which tracks interest rate expectations, hovered just below a 14-year high reached in the previous session, at 2.636%.

 The yield on 10-year U.S. Treasury notes US10YT=RR was down 2 basis points to 3.837%, hovering around the five-week high of 3.862% it touched in the previous session.